mininglamp-MLLM/HMLLM/README.md

 </h5>

-## Subjective Response Indicators for Advertisement Videos Dataset (SRI-ADV)
+## Video Subjective Multi-modal Evaluation dataset (Video-SME)
-The SRI-ADV dataset collects brainwave and eye movement responses from individuals of various ages, genders, and professions while watching advertisement videos, using advanced EEG and eye-tracking technologies.
+The Video-SME dataset collects brainwave and eye movement responses from individuals of various ages, genders, and professions while watching advertisement videos, using advanced EEG and eye-tracking technologies.
 It focuses on revealing viewers' subjective reactions to advertisement videos.
 This dataset not only provides a wealth of multimodal labels but also introduces new ways to assess video attractiveness and understand viewers' implicit reactions.
 <div align="center"><img src="./assets/dataset-intro.jpg" alt="Dataset Introduction" style="width:600px"></div>

 ### 🎯 Dataset Features
-The SRI-ADV dataset includes **498 Chinese advertisement videos** from different fields, such as food and beverages, household items, consumer electronics, culture and tourism, software, and automobiles, with video durations of **15-30 seconds**.
-Compared to other datasets, the video content of the SRI-ADV dataset is rich in narrative, unique in visual aesthetics, and deep in audience insight.
+The Video-SME dataset includes **498 Chinese advertisement videos** from different fields, such as food and beverages, household items, consumer electronics, culture and tourism, software, and automobiles, with video durations of **15-30 seconds**.
+Compared to other datasets, the video content of the Video-SME dataset is rich in narrative, unique in visual aesthetics, and deep in audience insight.

 ### 📊 Data Protocol
-The SRI-ADV dataset is divided into subjective and objective tasks.
+The Video-SME dataset is divided into subjective and objective tasks.
 Subjective tasks focus on **examining audience subjective reactions**, while objective tasks focus on the qualitative analysis of **video content and audience perception**.

 #### 1. Subjective Tasks
-These tasks aim to explore the impact of video content and user characteristics on SRI through classification tasks.
+These tasks aim to explore the impact of video content and user characteristics on Subjective Response Indicators (**SRI**) through classification tasks.
 We developed two experimental protocols to guide this research.
 * **Protocol 1 (P1)**: Aimed at assessing the SRI capability of a broad audience by analyzing the average reaction in different videos.
 This method is relatively direct.
 * **Protocol 2 (P2)**: Adds a layer of complexity based on P1, focusing on the SRI recognition ability of specific user groups.
 This requires a comprehensive examination of the variation in reaction patterns among different user groups.